foxglove/mcap/website/docs/spec/index.md

 ### Chunk (op=0x06)

-A Chunk contains a batch of Schema, Channel, and Message records.
+A Chunk contains a batch of records.
+Readers should expect Schema, Channel, and Message records to be present in chunks, but future spec changes or user extensions may include others.
 The batch of records contained in a chunk may be compressed or uncompressed.

 All messages in the chunk must reference channels recorded earlier in the file (in a previous chunk, earlier in the current chunk, or earlier in the data section).